 The album bounces around with style and genre, but ends with a very good outro called "A Message for Austin Praise the Lord Enter the Void" which is a song with an orchestral inspired intro with string instruments, pauses in the middle and then transforms into what I could call a tribal lullaby that toys with becoming leftfield-ish, but just skims the surface of the style.… Expand

 Sep 22, 2013This album doesn't feel as great as The Age of Apocalypse.
 His singing on most of his songs seem worse than on his previous album.
 There wereThis album doesn't feel as great as The Age of Apocalypse.
 His singing on most of his songs seem worse than on his previous album.
 There were only a small handful of tracks I enjoyed, like the closing track A Message for Austin.
 I would recommend listening to his first album before you check out this one.… Expand

 - By user score

 |The Lookout - Laura Veirs|

-|Spaces - Nils Frahm|
+|All Melody - Nils Frahm|